puppetlabs/puppetdb/documentation/api/index.markdown

 * [Commands (all commands, all API versions)][commands]

-Unlike the query API, these commands are generally only useful to Puppet itself, and all format conversion and command submission is handled by the [PuppetDB terminus plugins][terminus] on your puppet master.
+Unlike the query API, these commands are generally only useful to Puppet itself, and all format conversion and command submission is handled by the [PuppetDB termini][termini] on your puppet master.

 The "replace" commands all require data in one of the wire formats described below.